morenanava/cspiders-divtimes/README.md

 * Inferring the mean evolutionary rate to specify a sensible rate prior.
 * Running `PAML` programs for timetree inference:
   * Using various in-house pipelines to set up the working environment, the file structure, and the control files required to run `PAML` programs.
-  * Running `CODEML` to calculate the branch lengths, the gradient, and the Hessian; required by `MCMCtree` to enable the approximate likelihood calculation [dos Reis and Yang, 2011](https://academic.oup.com/mbe/article/28/7/2161/1051613).
+  * Running `BASEML` to calculate the branch lengths, the gradient, and the Hessian; required by `MCMCtree` to enable the approximate likelihood calculation [dos Reis and Yang, 2011](https://academic.oup.com/mbe/article/28/7/2161/1051613).
   * Running `MCMCtree` with the approximate likelihood calculation enabled for timetree inference.
 We assessed the impact that **including UCEs in the molecular alignment** and **constraining a node age using a fossil specimen still under debate** could have on timetree inference under both the Geometric Brownian motion (**GBM**, [Thorne et al., 1998](https://pubmed.ncbi.nlm.nih.gov/9866200/), [Yang and Rannala, 2006](https://pubmed.ncbi.nlm.nih.gov/16177230/)) and the independent-rates log-normal (**ILN**, [Rannala and Yang, 2007](https://pubmed.ncbi.nlm.nih.gov/17558967/), [Lemey et al., 2010](https://pubmed.ncbi.nlm.nih.gov/20203288/)) **relaxed-clock models**.
 The following tags are used to name files, directories, or specific analyses throughout this tutorial depending on the sequence alignment used and the calibration strategy chosen:
   * **`noeurycyde`**:
     * The sequence alignment includes the mitochondrial, 18S, and UCE sequences (i.e., what we label as "Matrix 1" in our manuscript).